When I was a child, I loved reading. I remember reading many, many books during summer break. What about you?

 Create a reading list

 Next, talk with your children and create a reading list.
 Allow them to choose their own books to read.
-Summer reading should be fun and include books that interest them.
-One of my goals with summer reading is to create an interest or habit that grows a life long love of reading.
+A summer reading challenge should be fun and include books that interest them.
+One of my goals with summer reading is to create an interest or habit that grows a lifelong love of reading.

 You can also pick a few books to read aloud together.
 I have found over the years that reading books together is fun and the kids enjoy the stories.
 Plus, we have read some books I didn’t read as a child.

 Pick a few books that also have movies.
 We love to read the book and then watch the movie.
-We enjoyed reading The Bridge to Terabithia and Tuck Everlasting and then watching the movie.
-The kids are always quick to point out differences in the book and the movies.
+We enjoyed reading The Bridge to Terabithia and Tuck Everlasting and then watching the movies after we read the books.
+The kids are always quick to point out differences between the book and the movies.

 Start a Reading Journal